The Ship Song

-"The Ship Song" is a song written by Nick Cave (lyrics and music), originally performed by Nick Cave and the Bad Seeds on their 1990 The Good Son album.
+"The Ship Song" is a song written by Nick Cave (lyrics and music), originally performed by the Australian rock band Nick Cave and the Bad Seeds on their sixth studio album The Good Son (1990).
 It was released by Mute Records as the first single from the album on 12 March 1990, as a CD single, 7" vinyl and a 12" vinyl release.
 The song reached #84 on the UK Singles Charts.

-The video for the song was directed by John Hillcoat.
+The music video for the song was directed by John Hillcoat.

 In May 2001 "The Ship Song" was selected by Australasian Performing Right Association (APRA) as one of the Top 30 Australian songs of all time.

+Critical reception

+"The Ship Song" is widely regarded as one of Cave's best songs.
+In 2020, Far Out ranked the song number seven on their list of the 20 greatest Nick Cave songs, and in 2023, Mojo ranked the song number five on their list of the 30 greatest Nick Cave songs.